 Payment of the stipulated tuition and fees entitles all registered credit students, full-time or part-time, to all services maintained by the College.
 These services include use of the Library, Tutoring Center, laboratories and equipment in connection with courses for which the students are registered, access to the student newspaper and admission to special events sponsored by the College.
 No reduction in tuition and fees is made for students who do not intend to use these services.

 The College reserves the right to make changes in tuition and fees without notice; however, any changes made during a term will not become effective until the next term.
-Courses with unusually high costs may include fees higher than the normal rate.

 TUITION PAYMENT PLAN